-The SENS WASH survey questions aim to measure the following priority indicators at household level:
+The SENS WASH survey questions aim to measure the following indicators at household level:

-- To determine the population’s access to, and use of, improved water and sanitation and hygiene facilities.
+- To determine the population’s access to, and use of, water, sanitation and hygiene facilities.

-- The inclusion of the basic WASH module in the nutrition survey will provide key information for planning interventions to address public health concerns and to ensure that basic rights are upheld.
+- The inclusion of the basic WASH module in the SENS survey will provide key information for planning interventions to address public health concerns and to ensure that basic rights are upheld.

 - Poor water, sanitation and hygiene have serious consequences for the health and nutrition status of persons of concern to UNHCR.

-- The WASH module provides only the core quantitative indicators for monitoring WASH programmes at the household level and should be used in conjunction with more detailed qualitative assessments undertaken by WASH specialists.
+- The SENS WASH module provides only a few of the core indicators for monitoring WASH programmes at the household level and should be used in conjunction with the standard UNHCR WASH KAP undertaken

 by WASH specialists.